 History

 Early studies did not specifically target primate communication, but rather described postures, facial movements or calls as part of a species’ ethogram, often in free-ranging primates (van Lawick-Goodall, 1968), but also in captivity (van Hooff, 1973).

 In the 1970s, researchers began to increasingly explore the cognitive aspects of primate communication, frequently within the theoretical framework of language evolution.
-By focusing on some of the key features of human language, researchers investigate referential signaling and meaning in monkeys’ vocal communication (Seyfarth et al., 1980), intentional use of gestures in several ape species (Tomasello et al., 1985), the occurrence of meaningful combinations of different signals (Zuberbühler, 2002) or speech-like rhythmic patterns of communicative mouth movements in monkeys (Bergman, 2013).
+By focusing on some of the key features of human language, researchers investigated referential signaling and meaning in monkeys’ vocal communication (Seyfarth et al., 1980), intentional use of gestures in several ape species (Tomasello et al., 1985), the occurrence of meaningful combinations of different signals (Zuberbühler, 2002) and speech-like rhythmic patterns of communicative mouth movements in monkeys (Bergman, 2013).

 Advancements in technology and methodology, such as video recording and playback experiments as well as standardized coding manuals adapted for nonhuman primates (e.g., facial action coding system, e.g., chimpFACS, Vick et al., 2007) have allowed researchers to collect and analyze large amounts of audio-visual data with more objective methods in more controlled settings, which enable more systematic comparisons across primate species.

 Core concepts